asarnaout/XORFilter.Net/README.md

 3 - Find a peelable value v<sub>1</sub>, that is a value which hashes to a slot that no other value v<sub>n</sub> hashes to.

-4 - If no peelable value exists and the set hasn't been peeled yet then go to step 2.
+4 - If no peelable value exists and the set hasn't been fully peeled yet then go to step 2.

 5 - Otherwise, keep track of the peeling order.

-6 - Repeat steps 2 - 6 until no further items are available in the set.
+6 - Repeat steps 3 - 5 until no further items are available in the set.

 7 - Reapply the fingerprints of the peeled values in reverse order as follows: